johnycordeiro/DRIPPS/README.md

 ## Citing our Work

-More information about our work on diecourse relations can be obtained on the following publication:
+More information about our work on discourse relations can be obtained in the following publication:

 *Silvano, P., Cordeiro, J., Leal, A., and Pais, S. DRIPPS: a Corpus with Discourse Relations in Perfect Participial Sentences.*
 *To be published by ACL in an open-access conference proceedings volume.
 September 2023.*